the-butterfly-effect/tbe/README.md

 We are working on Milestone C (also known as the '0.9.4' release).

 THIS IS THE BRANCH CONTAINING THE "OLD" USER INTERFACE!
-We plan to replace the user interface later.
+We are working to replace the user interface, it is available on a different branch.

 If you want to know the current status, please look at https://github.com/the-butterfly-effect/tbe/milestones/Milestone%20C